Your money-making expert. Financial journalist, TV and radio personality.

 Once you’ve mastered the basics, you can also always expand your service to include flower planting and placement, watering, repainting and basic landscaping.

-You could charge per the hour or offer a package with tri-annual upkeep visits.
+You could charge per hour or offer a package with tri-annual upkeep visits.

 At The Headstone Cleaning Company, for example, prices for a full professional clean start at £80.00, and their annual care starts at £55.00.

-It might not be as grave a job as you think!
+It might not be as disturbing a job as you think!

 Ever wondered what dog food actually tastes like?

-OK, maybe not, but would you think otherwise if I told you you could get paid for it?
+Okay, you probably haven’t – that would be quite disturbing.
+Would you think otherwise, though, if I told you you could get paid for it?

-Sitting in the comfort of your own home, all you would have to do would be to open a few tins of quality dog food a day, smell them and sample them.
+Sitting in the comfort of your own home, you would have to open a few tins of dog food a day, smell them and sample them.

-As quoted in The Guardian, Phillip Wells, the chief taster for Lily’s Kitchen pet food, says that “although dogs’ palates are different to ours, taste is an important quality check to ensure each different ingredient is perfectly balanced in just the right way”.
+As quoted in The Guardian, Phillip Wells, the chief taster for Lily’s Kitchen pet food, said: “Although dogs’ palates are different to ours, taste is an important quality check to ensure each different ingredient is perfectly balanced in just the right way.”

-He adds that “trying the food is also a good way to pick up on the nuances of the cooking; this works especially well on the dry kibbles!”
+He added: “Trying the food is also a good way to pick up on the nuances of the cooking; this works especially well on the dry kibbles!”

-Wells reveals that £20,000 is an average starting salary for an entry level job in his department but that £50,000 or more is “easily achievable” for a technical director with experience who, as well tasting products, will also be dreaming up new doggy delights.
+Wells revealed that £20,000 was an average starting salary for an entry level job in his department in 2015, but that £50,000 or more was “easily achievable” for a technical director.
+Obviously salaries will have risen considerably since then.

-While you might turn your nose up at your plate if you were offered dog food for dinner, the Animal Feed Regulations 2010 says that the meat is safe for people to eat as it must be derived from animals passed as fit for human consumption.
+While you might turn your nose up at your plate if you were offered dog food for dinner, the Animal Feed Regulations 2010 says that the meat is safe for people to eat.
+It must be derived from animals passed as fit for human consumption.

 You never know, you might find out you like it!